kishuni/speedfuns/undertale/pacifist.md

 ### Dummy
 - `ACT`: `Talk`

 You will need `7 GOLD` by the time you get to the Spider Bakesale to purchase a Spider Donut.
-Three battles should be fine before then.
+Four battles are needed.

 Run from the Froggit in the Spike puzzle room.

+After being given the CELL, get 2G in the next room.

+The room after, Wallhump to force another encounter for 2G.

-The pie question does not matter.
+In the room with the first rock, the Pie question does not matter.
 Just mash through it.
+Force an encounter to get 2G.

+In the room with the three rocks, go to the bottom of the rock and talk to it twice.
+Make a roundabout to the back of the rock such that the third time you talk to it you get pushed towards the spikes.
+Reset the spikes and move back to the right side of the rock; if lucky, you can force an encounter AND also talk to the rock before the `FIGHT` begins.
+The worst encounter you can possibly get in this room is 2 Froggits since you must take 2 cycles.
+Otherwise get at least 1G through one turn and then keep moving.

 Pick up the `Faded Ribbon` in the last pitfall room.